 - Have participation from all industry sectors

-- Are officially recognized by federal OSHA as meeting crane operator qualifications
+- Are officially recognized by federal OSHA as meeting load handling equipment operator qualifications

-- Are accredited by independent accrediting bodies (ANSI and NCCA)
+- Are accredited by an independent accrediting body (ANAB)